threefoldfoundation/info_threefold_pub/wiki/tfgrid/usp/usp_decentralized.md

-# A VDC at the edge: local and affordable everywhere
+# Local and affordable everywhere

 80% of the world's data currently resides in hyperscale data centers in central locations, which less than 20 organizations own.
 Compute power is centralized to specific locations.
 This centralization of power/ownership does not lend itself to equality in the data economy.
 We have already witnessed examples of major data breaches that benefit big tech corporations.